View on BBQGuys.com

 Smoking a delicious hunk of meat doesn’t have to take all day or involve ingredients you’ve never heard of.
 This smoked rump roast recipe is as quick as it is simple, with only a few household ingredients making an appearance.
 Onions, garlic, and herbs add complex layers of flavor to this dish, which can feed a small crowd in a hurry.

-- 1 beef rump roast (around 3 pounds)
+- 1 beef rump roast (around 3 lbs)

 - 3 sprigs rosemary (chopped)